 Uluwatu Temple – We didn’t actually go in as it was so busy but here are some drone shots.
 BTW you can’t drone here, we were flying nearby and managed to get some pics!

-Where to Eat in Uluwatu
+Your Guide to Uluwatu: Where to Eat

 I don’t often eat out, and even when I’m away from home I tend to cook a lot of my own meals but Bali really is the place to eat.
 From beautiful smoothie bowls to the most delicious eggs you’ll have for breakfast, I couldn’t wait for each next meal!

 When I looked up where to eat in Uluwatu, a lot of the same places were coming up, but driving around I could see that there were so many more places than I had originally thought.
 I will be outlining all the best places to eat, which I couldn’t find anywhere else before stumbling upon them on our journey.
+Hope you enjoy our food guide to Uluwatu!

 The Rolling Fork